Local dominance unveils clusters in networks: Results

 \subsection{Synthetic networks}

 Here, we use well-known benchmark networks to illustrate how the LS method functions and in which situations it performs well.
-We contrast the results obtained by the LS method to those obtained by the well-known Louvain method \cite{blondel2008fast} that optimises modularity roughly in linear time in practice.
+For illustration, we mainly contrast the results obtained by the LS method to those obtained by the Louvain method \cite{blondel2008fast}, which is widely applied due to its good performance and high efficiency.
+In addition, both algorithms have a linear time complexity, and thus the comparison on performance between them are more fair.
 We first look at a circular regular network, where all nodes are equivalent and thus no community structure should be discovered.
 LS correctly identifies a single community (Fig. \ref{fig:synthesized}A), by contrast, modularity forces community structure to exist and finds five communities (Fig. \ref{fig:synthesized}D).
 Let us look in detail at the reason why LS finds a single community.
-First, each node will point to all its adjacent neighbors as they all have the same degree, and since node are sequentially traversed and they will not point to their followers, loops cannot be formed, see Fig. \textbf{S1}C and Supplementary Text A.1.1 for a proof.
+First, each node will point to all its adjacent neighbors as they all have the same degree, and since node are sequentially traversed and they will not point to their followers, loops cannot be formed, see Supplementary Fig. 1C and Supplementary Note 1.1.1 for a proof.
 After all nodes have been considered, each node will only keep one outgoing link with an equal probability, and eventually a tree structure will be formed.
-Because of the homogeneity of the graph, the tree only allows the identification a single community centre and therefore of a single community.
+Because of the homogeneity of the graph, the tree only allows the identification a single community center and therefore of a single community.
 Because all nodes are equivalent, the labeling and thus order in which they are visited, is irrelevant.
-We note that in the case of a clique, an extreme case of regular network, the mapping of local hierarchy can yield a range of structure from a chain to a star structure, see Fig. \textbf{S1}B for more details.
-In all cases, only one centre is identified.
+We note that in the case of a clique, an extreme case of regular network, the mapping of local hierarchy can yield a range of structure from a chain to a star structure, see Supplementary Fig. 1B for more details.
+In all cases, only one center is identified.
 By contrast, the Louvain method would partition a homogeneous regular network into several communities by optimizing modularity (see Fig. \ref{fig:synthesized}D).